 The MBA is taught in a lecture format which is highly interactive, this allows students to discuss management theory and practice leading to an in-depth understanding of the subject area.
 This form of teaching also allows students to explore ideas and learn from each other as well as from the lecturing staff.

-The course is mainly assessed via coursework (individual and group) as well as through formal examination.
+The course is mainly assessed via coursework (individual and group).

 Exemptions and transferability